Embedded Systems Code Testing Tools

 What do you mean it’s impossible to test that?

 I have considerable experience with Agile software development practices and Test-Driven Development (TDD) techniques.
-Members of the embedded software community have long dismissed these as impractical, unhelpful, or impossible in firmware development.
+At the time of this work, members of the embedded software community had long dismissed these as impractical, unhelpful, or impossible in firmware development.

 Like-minded colleagues and I took this as a dare and have proven our detractors wrong.
 In the process of applying TDD to embedded software we created three key open source tools and frameworks to allow real, easy, thorough unit testing.